-When you work as a commercial property manager, the tasks that you undertake are varied and many.
+When you work as a commercial or retail property manager, the tasks that you undertake are varied and many.
 It could be said that commercial and retail property managers are the busiest in the property industry (ok so I am biased).
-On that basis they have to be intelligent, diligent, and driven.
+On that basis, they have to be intelligent, diligent and driven.

 A commercial or retail property manager should be in control of the following as main parts of their job and daily activities:

 - Income from the rental

 - Leasing of all lettable space in the property